mannodermaus/android-junit5/README.md

 [![CircleCI](https://circleci.com/gh/mannodermaus/android-junit-framework/tree/main.svg?style=svg)][circleci]

-A Gradle plugin that allows for the execution of [JUnit Framework][junit-framework-github] tests in Android environments using **Android Gradle Plugin 8.2 or later.**
+A Gradle plugin that allows for the execution of [JUnit][junit-github] 5+ tests in Android environments using **Android Gradle Plugin 8.2 or later.**

 ## How?

 This plugin configures the unit test tasks for each build variant of a project to run on the JUnit Platform.
-Furthermore, it provides additional configuration options for these tests [through a DSL][wiki-dsl] and facilitates the usage of JUnit Framework for instrumentation tests.
+Furthermore, it provides additional configuration options for these tests [through a DSL][wiki-dsl] and facilitates the usage JUnit for instrumentation tests.

-Instructions on how to write tests with the JUnit Framework can be found [in their User Guide][junit-framework-guide].
+Instructions on how to write tests with modern JUnit can be found [in their User Guide][junit-guide].
 To get a first look at its features, a small showcase project can be found [here][sampletests].

 ## Setup